 This section describes the various output files (including plots) that may be generated by a successful run of mloc.
-There is a set of basic output files that are always produced and many additional files that are controlled by commands, either directly or because of the type of relocation specified by certain commands.
-The four types of relocation are:
+Plots are always in PDF format.
+All text files and plots are identified by the basename for the run which is the first interactive input to mloc, and filename suffixes are used to identify the nature of file.
+There is a set of default output files that are always produced and many optional files whose creation is controlled by commands, either directly or as a consequence of the type of relocation (i.e., calibration) specified.

-The terminal window will contain some information that is not repeated in any output file but all information that has been found to be worth retaining is written to at least one output file.
+The terminal window in which mloc is run will contain some textual information that is not repeated in any output file but all information that has been found to be worth retaining is written to at least one output file.
 It is not necessary to save the terminal window after a run of mloc.

 The following files and plots are always created, whether a cluster is to be calibrated or not.
-Some of the more complex file types are described on their own page.
+The simpler files are described in more detail after the list.
+The more complex files are described on their own page.

 - ~_base.pdf: Base Plot (map of final locations)